2020PB/police-brutality/reports/California.md

 * https://www.ktvu.com/news/walnut-creek-police-says-mutual-aid-officer-did-not-say-what-many-thought-they-heard

-### Police fire tear gas at peaceful protestors | June 2nd
+### Police fire tear gas at peaceful protesters | June 2nd

-A small number of peaceful protestors are scattered in the street.
-Someone shouts, "Get back," and protestors begin running.
+A small number of peaceful protesters are scattered in the street.
+Someone shouts, "Get back," and protesters begin running.
 Shots can be heard and tear gas is fired into the crowd.

 tags: tear-gas, protester